 Artists create clay sculptures from which molds are made and metals are cast.
 These modern day artifacts are designed to incorporate the symbology of any religious or philosophical tenets you may hold.
-Following completion of the sculpture, the Mummiform is cast in a metal of your choice (i.e. bronze, stainless steel, gold).
+Following completion of the sculpture, the sarcophagus is cast in a metal of your choice (i.e. bronze, stainless steel, gold).
 Decorations may include handlaid 23K gold, inlaid ceramics, or even jewels.
-On appropriate models, a "life mask" of your face is incorporated as part of the design and created in accordance with your pre-need arrangements.
-Because of the beauty of the Mummiform and the sacredness of the body it holds, you may want it to be enshrined in a mausoleum sanctuary or placed inside a family sanctuary room where it may be viewed behind glass.
+On appropriate styles, a "life mask" of your face is incorporated as part of the design and created in accordance with your pre-need arrangements.
+Because of the beauty of the sarcophagus and the sacredness of the body it holds, you may want it to be enshrined in a mausoleum sanctuary or placed inside a family sanctuary room where it may be viewed behind glass.
 You may also choose to be laid to rest in an underground mausoleum or burial vault as found in most cemeteries.

-The rites of Mummification are something we would offer free of charge if we could.
+The rites of Modern Mummification are something we would offer free of charge if we could.
 However, because of the very elaborate, detailed, thorough, and lengthy process, we incur extensive costs, and the expense is something we cannot afford.
 Therefore, we suggest a donation so that we can make this tradition available to you.

 The cost of funeral and Mummification services can vary greatly and depends on the things you choose.
-Things to consider are the type of funeral service you would like, the Mummification process, the type of Mummiform, and the sanctuary, mausoleum, or burial vault.
+Things to consider are the type of funeral service you would like, the Mummification process, the type of sarcophagus, and the sanctuary, mausoleum, or burial vault.